nghiadc94/esp-idf-documentation/README.md

 ├── CMakeLists.txt          # Project CMake definition
 └── sdkconfig               # Configuration file (after menuconfig)
 ```

-`Libs/` folder is optional can be place anywhere in `your-project`.
+`customLibs/` folder is optional can be place anywhere in `your-project`.
 However, be sure to include this line in Project `CMakeLists.txt`
 ```
 include($ENV{IDF_PATH}/tools/cmake/project.cmake)
 set(EXTRA_COMPONENT_DIRS ${CMAKE_CURRENT_LIST_DIR}/{path}/customLibs)
 ```

+## Feature Examples
+For feature examples of ESP32, nagvigate to `examples/` folder of ESP-IDF, i.e `~esp/Espressif/frameworks/esp-idf-v5.4/examples/`
+Copying these examples to workspace folder `esp/` before taking any actions is a recommendation practices.
+Every example is a completed project.
+Therefore, after parameter configuration, example can be built and flashed into ESP32 for testing.
+There is a litmitation on which type of ESP32 can be used for every example, be sure to check the README area for detail supported target.

 ## Useful Tips
 **Permission Denied Issue**:
 With some Linux distributions, you may get the error message similar to `Could not open port <PORT>: Permission denied: '<PORT>'` when flashing the ESP32.
 This can be solved by adding the current user to the specific group, such as `dialout` or `uucp` group.